MarkPearce/Reignmaker-lite/Kingdom_Rules.md

 | Town (Tier 2)    | 2 Armies |
 | City (Tier 3)    | 3 Armies |
 | Metropolis (Tier 4) | 4 Armies |

+**Army Food Consumption:**
+- Each army requires **1 Food per turn** to maintain
+- This is separate from and additional to settlement food consumption
+- Army food shortages cause unrest exactly like settlement food shortages (+1 Unrest per missing Food)

 **Exceeding Capacity:** If the kingdom fields more armies than its total military support capacity, each excess army increases **Unrest by 1 per Kingdom Turn**, reflecting the strain on the population and logistics.